Sore Bleeding Nipples Breast Feeding

 Is it normal to have bleeding nipples during breastfeeding?

-it is usually a sign that there is a breastfeeding problem.
+it is usually a sign of a breastfeeding problem.

-During the first few days of breastfeeding, mom might find some blood
+During the first few days of breastfeeding, a mother might notice some blood

-coming out with the breast milk (breast bleeding internally) but this
+in the breast milk (breast bleeding internally), but this

 is normal and due to increased blood flow, this should go away on it’s